Wild Adapter: Overview

 Although originally serialized in a boy's love anthology magazine, the content of the manga mixes seinen action and mystery with shōnen-ai themes and thus does not fall clearly into either category.
-The volumes are stand alones, each with its own storyline and theme that fit into the broader arc of the general plot, which has Kubota and Tokitoh, the main characters, investigating a mysterious drug, 'W·A', and finding out about Tokitoh's past before his amnesia.
+The volumes are stand alones, each with its own storyline and theme that fit into the broader arc of the general plot, which has Kubota and Tokito, the main characters, investigating a mysterious drug, 'W·A', and finding out about Tokito's past before his amnesia.
 As such, the overall series is largely character-driven, rather than action-driven, and other events and issues are shown as part of the lives of the main characters.
 The storytelling is done through a different side character for each volume, and the author has described the series as "the lives of the protagonists as seen, and described by an onlooker".
 There is plenty of violence and bloodshed in the manga, which also deals with serious issues, and a theme for each volume, such as the cult of religion, the power of words, the struggle for survival.
 The yakuza underworld serves as a setting for the series, but it is not the main focal point.
 Rather, it is the interactions between the two protagonists, and the exploration of their characters.

 The artstyle of the manga is stark black and white with clean sharp lines, and there is less shading or grey tones.
 Keeping in line with Minekura's style the characters are highly detailed, with emphasis on facial features, especially the hair, and anatomically accurate bodies.
 The backgrounds are also highly detailed and portray the Tokyo urban landscape very realistically.
 A unique feature of the manga has all the pages and spaces outside the panels coloured black, a technique usually used in manga only to reflect a past event or a flashback.

 This work was originally serialized in Japan in Chara magazine, starting from 2001, and was published by Tokuma Shoten.
 Since 2011, it is published by Zero Sum Ward of Ichijinsha.
+The manga was put on hiatus in 2015 due to Minekura's health.
+In July 2025, Ichijinsha announced that the manga would return back to serialisation on the Ichijin Plus website on August 8.

 The series is licensed in North America by Tokyopop, the first volume of which was published in January 2007.
 There are 6 volumes which were originally published between 2001 and 2008.
 The series is also published in English by Chuang Yi, in German by Carlsen Comics and is published in East Asia.